akhos09/XenoCore/README.md

 # 🛡️ XenoCore

-An app that manages all posible options for Vagrant and generates customized Vagrantfiles
+An app that manages all the posible options for Vagrant and generates customized Vagrantfiles

 ## Table of Contents